Smoothing private equity’s path to opportunity

 “With a broader distribution, fund managers are seeing more and more investors seeking transparency across the board, in terms of valuations, how the manager calculates the carried interest and the general partner-limited partner split, as well as reporting returns in timely and accurate ways,” says Peter Mastriano, senior vice president at U.S. Bank Global Fund Services.
 “Whether it’s an accounting requirement, a presentation requirement or support for a fund structure, a PE firm needs to be prepared to meet the challenges in introducing a new product into a very complex and evolving marketplace.”

 When inspiration strikes, innovation is quick to follow, especially within savvy PE shops that excel at discovering new and profitable market niches.
-Yet, converting a unique investment idea into a marketable fund offering — and subsequently handling the day-to-day maintenance of the fund — requires considerable behind-the-scene legwork.
+Yet, converting a unique investment idea into a marketable fund offering — and subsequently handling the day-to-day maintenance of the fund — requires considerable behind-the-scenes legwork.

 The back-office processes, which most asset managers strive to streamline as much as possible, require expertise across areas such as: